AramMehraban/qr-code-generator/README.md

     - The output file name (e.g., code.png)

 3. After execution, the QR code image will be saved in the same directory.
+    - Empty input is not allowed.
+    - Filenames are safe for Windows (illegal characters replaced automatically).

+## History Log

+- Every time you generate a QR-Code, the input text or URL is automatically saved in `history.txt`.
+- This file keeps a record of all inputs along with the timestamp and the saved filename.
+- `history.txt` is created automatically when you run the program for the first time.
+- Note: This file is ignored in Git (`.gitignore`) and will not be uploaded to GitHub.

 ## Project Structure